leapmotion/ProjectNorthStar/software/steamvr.md

 ## Compatibility

-The steamvr launcher currently runs on both windows and linux*.
+The steamvr launcher currently runs on both windows and linux.
 It is unsupported on MacOS due to steamvr's lack of support for the platform.

-*Leapmotion v4 software is only available on windows, there are plans for the next version, v5 to have support for linux, currently to run leap hand tracking on linux you'll have to use v2 software.
+Note: Leapmotion v4 software is only available on windows, there are plans for the next version, v5 to have support for linux, currently to run leap hand tracking on linux you'll have to use v2 software.

 ## Installing the launcher